 Roth IRA’s can be a tremendous tool in making more of your money spendable.
 Although you typically must have held the account for a minimum of 5 years and be at least age 59½ before withdrawing tax and penalty free, there are a few exceptions.
 And, while you’re still living, they are never subject to required minimum distributions (RMDs).
 Once you pass, your Roth IRA beneficiaries must however take the RMDs, but your heirs will not have to pay income taxes on the inherited Roth IRAs.

-If you want to learn more about Roth IRAs and how they can potentially help you achieve your goals for retirement, then CLICK HEREto request your complimentary, no obligation financial review.
+If you want to learn more about Roth IRAs and how they can potentially help you achieve your goals for retirement, then CLICK HEREto request SCHEDULE YOUR IN-PERSON/VIRTUAL REVIEW TODAY.
 We’ll look at where you are compared to where you want to be in retirement, and help to incorporate your goals into a personalized and comprehensive financial plan.